|Nutritional Guidelines (per serving)|

 Moussaka (moo-sah-KAH) is perhaps the most widely recognized Greek dish.
 It is a layered casserole traditionally made with eggplant, cheese, meat sauce, and béchamel, a white sauce where warm milk is whisked into a butter-flour mixture.

-This recipe is a result of tinkering with the traditional ingredients to make a lighter, vegetarian moussaka recipe.
-It's not advisable to try to whip this up on a busy weeknight as it is still quite time-consuming.
-When you have the time to devote to prepping the vegetables and baking the dish, it will make an excellent dinner entree for friends and family.
+This recipe was created by tinkering with the traditional ingredients to make a lighter, vegetarian moussaka recipe—mashed chickpeas replace the ground meat, offering a similar texture.
+This is not a recipe for a busy weeknight as it is still quite time-consuming, but when you have the time to devote to prepping the vegetables and baking the dish, it will make an excellent dinner entree for friends and family.
+You can make part of this dish ahead but stop before making the béchamel sauce and refrigerate.
+Cook the béchamel sauce right before you intend to bake the Moussaka.

 - 2 to 3 eggplants (about 1 1/2 pounds), cut lengthwise into 1/4-inch slices